zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/index.md

 ## 2. Set the user's data attributes

 Now let's define the `myapp` user.
-To do so, we'll use the `group` and `user` resources.
-One way to define the `myapp` user is like this (don't add this code just yet.)
+To do so, we'll use the built-in [group](https://docs.chef.io/resource_group.html) and [user](https://docs.chef.io/resource_user.html) resources.
+One way to define the `myapp` user is like this.
+Don't add this code just yet.

 ```ruby
 # ~/chef-repo/cookbooks/myapp/recipes/user.rb